 +49 831 / 57140-113

-One of the mavericks yet again: Just like in Formula E, ABT Sportline is involved right from the very beginning in Extreme E. After years of success in various types of racing on track and with experience in electric mobility and sustainability, the German team from Kempten in the Allgäu region joins forces with CUPRA and heads off road in the latest and most adventurous electric motorsport category.
+One of the mavericks yet again: Just like in Formula E, ABT Sportline is involved right from the very beginning in Extreme E. After years of success in various types of racing on track and with experience in electric mobility and sustainability, the German squad from Kempten in the Allgäu region joins forces with CUPRA as the ABT CUPRA XE team and heads off road in the latest and most adventurous electric motorsport category.

 Extreme E is a fully-electric off-road racing series that has been born out of the rising concerns facing our environment.
 It aims to share the story of the effects of climate change and humanity’s impact on the environment through the adventure of exciting motorsport taking place around the world, in order to promote environmental conservation and responsibility from everyone.
 “We want to bring awareness, showcase electric cars and we want to leave behind a positive legacy linked to climate change,” says Alejandro Agag, Extreme E Founder and CEO.
 The exciting and remote locations have been selected to showcase various environments that are in constant danger due to the ongoing global climate crisis.

 On board the RMS St. Helena cargo-passenger vessel, the paddock’s floating base cruises the open seas to the calendar’s remote locations around the world.
-From Saudi Arabia to Senegal, a glacier area, Greenland and Brazil, Extreme E has five exciting destinations for its inaugural season during 2021.
+From Saudi Arabia to Senegal, to Argentina, Greenland and Brazil, Extreme E has five exciting destinations for its inaugural season starting in March 2021.

-A further highlight: In the cockpit of the racing cars, a woman and a man take turns.
-The seats are changed after one of the two laps.
+A further highlight: A woman and a man take turns behind the wheel of the racing cars, with a driver swap taking place after one of the two laps.

-ABT is the first team in Extreme E to announce its starting number: 125.
+ABT CUPRA XE was the first team in Extreme E to announce its starting number: 125.
 “Because our company is celebrating its 125th birthday in 2021 and we want to honor this with this special starting number at our races around the world,” says Hans-Jürgen Abt, managing partner.

-The ODYSSEY 21 was first revealed at the 2019 Goodwood Festival of Speed and driven there by Indy 500 winner and Extreme E co-founder Gil de Ferran.
+The SUV was first revealed at the 2019 Goodwood Festival of Speed and driven there by Indy 500 winner and Extreme E co-founder Gil de Ferran.

 The Swedish ace continues his 22-year history with ABT Sportsline while competing for the German company in the inaugural Extreme E season during 2021.
 Having first raced with ABT Sportsline in 1999, Ekström rose to prominence in the world of motorsport as a longtime Audi factory driver and became a two-time DTM champion in a career spanning seventeen years in the German touring car series from 2001 to 2017, all done together with ABT Sportsline.
 His skills are not just limited to being behind the wheel of a race car, which he proved by building up his own team, EKS, from the ground up.
 Together with his EKS team, he went on to compete in the FIA World Rallycross Championship, which culminated in Ekström being crowned as the world champion in 2016.
 A new chapter dawned for Ekström in 2019, when he joined CUPRA as an e-ambassador to be part of the Spanish company’s future of electro mobility on the race track, which includes being part of the development of the CUPRA e-Racer.
 Entering Extreme E alongside ABT Sportsline and CUPRA adds yet another accolade to Ekström’s very versatile curriculum vitae in the world of motorsport.